jackalope-code/stream-overlay/README.md

 ### Starting the API server for the first time
 From the command line:
 1. `cd` into the cloned repo directory (stream-overlay)
-2. Go to the server directory
+2. Go into the server directory
 `cd server`
 3. Install dependencies
 `npm install`